-As a tour broker Wine Desk designs, markets and sells tours, outsourcing the operating of its tours to a choice selection of guides.
+As a tour broker Wine Desk designs, markets and sells tours, outsourcing the operating of most of its tours to a choice selection of guides.
 It is unfortunate that there are no set requirements with regards to wine knowledge for guides in the Western Cape.
 A registered cultural guide may also guide a wine tour whether they specialise in the subject or not.
 This is not monitored.
 Wine Desk believes that all visitors to our wine country should have the benefit of being guided by at least a wine knowledgeable, if not a specialist, guide.
 Our guides adapt their level of information to suit a broad range of visitors, from ‘wine dummies’ to connoisseurs.
 It is important to us that our visitors have a memorable experience having learnt about the South African Wine Industry.
 Most important of all, having all your questions answered accurately.

 At the bottom of the page, you will find sample pics of the vehicles used on our tours.

 “I had the great privilege of growing up in the Greater Kruger National Park, and that started my passion for wildlife.
 I am a qualified Nature Guide for the regions of the Kruger Park, as well as the Western Cape.
 This also led to my other passion, photography.
 I have been guiding since 1996 and became very fond of wine.
 So I decided to specialise in wine tours.
 I built my wine Cellar about 12 years ago, and so there are some really great wines in there now.

 I have now been guiding for 16 years and I still get very excited about what I do.
 I really enjoy meeting people, and it’s such a great honor for me to be able to showcase our beautiful country to tourists.
 I want our clients to have an exceptional experience, the way I think they should see and learn about our beautiful country.
 We have great sunshine, fantastic animals and superb wine !!!, why would I want to live anywhere else?”